from collections import defaultdict

 )

-num_ghosts_param, axis_param, intensity_param = params
+num_ghosts_param, axis_param, intensity_param, restore_param = params

 arguments['num_ghosts'][name] = num_ghosts_param